Investing In Property

 Fortunately, an ongoing housing shortage in Australia and a tax system that allows negative gearing on property (where any investment losses can be claimed as tax deductions) continue to favour housing as a solid, long-term investment.

 But credit has tightened in the wake of the Global Financial Crisis so lenders are more cautious about who borrows and for what.
-We are here to help find the right lender and loan for your circumstances in this new environment.
+We will find the right home loan for your needs.
 We can also wade through the many investment loan options on offer, leaving you more time to find the ideal property.

 Australians are among the most active property investors in the world, with an average of one in every three new mortgages each month arranged for investors.
 Most of these investors are ordinary people with ordinary jobs earning ordinary incomes.
 So, why is property investment so popular?